Meri-MG/booking-home-front-end/README.md

 Give a ⭐ if you like this project!

 # Acknowledgments
+- Thanks to [Murat Korkmaz](https://www.behance.net/muratk) for his design inspiration [Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).
-Thanks to our teammates, learning and coding partners.
+- Thanks to our learning and coding partners.